maxAubain/browsershot/README.md

   In order to submit a screen shot request,
   I want a to specify request name to identify the request, and URLs to specify the needed screenshots."
   ```
-    * Add Jobs controller: 'create' method to create a job with given URLs.
+    * Add Jobs controller.
     * Add Job model: request name (string), URLs (string array).
+Unit test.
+    * Add 'create' method to create and store a job with associated URLs.
+URLs are processed from an input string to a string array.
 * Feature:<br>
   ```
   "As a user,
   In order to have the requested screen shots processed, I want the screen shots generated as images and stored in the database along with the job name and URLs for later recall."
   ```
+    * Add new data association to Job model for generated images (bytea), generate migration for new DB column.
     * Add screenshot gem of choice.
-    * Add new data association to Job model for generated images (bytea), generate migration for new DB column.
+    * Add screenshot gem function to 'create' method to generate and store images from URL string array.
 * Feature:<br>
   ```
   "As a user,
   In order to see the result of a past request,
   I want the screen shots generated as images and stored in the database along with the job name and URLs for later recall."
   ```
+    * Add 'index' view in Jobs controller with a Find Job form.
-    * Add method to 'show' URLs and images and/or image file names from a given Job.
+    * Add 'show' method to show URLs and images and/or image file names from a given Job.

 **Additional Features Back End**
 * Feature: Message Queues
   * Need to research about message queue problems and solutions.
 * Feature: Persistence
-  * Set a time
+  * Set a time that data in the DB will be erased after non-use.

 **Additional Features Front End**
 * Feature: Input URLs